 - The keyboard tray should feature an area for the mouse and mouse pad to the right.

-- Padding should be placed in front of keyboard tray to support the worker’s wrists.
+- Padding should be placed in front of a keyboard tray to support the worker’s wrists.

 - The computer monitor or document holder should be placed directly in front of the worker.

 - The computer monitor should have a 10 to 20-degree tilt.